andreaarmanni/OCEAN-ODC-Hackathon/README.md

-**Option A: Webapp, using [arweave.app](https://www.ardrive.io)** For more info, access the [Ocean Docs](https://docs.oceanprotocol.com/using-ocean-market/asset-hosting#arweave)

-**Option B: In code, using [pybundlr library](https://github.com/oceanprotocol/pybundlr)**
+**Option A: Webapp, using [arweave.app](https://www.ardrive.io)** For more info, access the [Ocean Docs](https://docs.oceanprotocol.com/using-ocean-market/asset-hosting#arweave) **Option B: In code, using [pybundlr library](https://github.com/oceanprotocol/pybundlr)**

-Once the above is completed, head over to [Ocean Market](https://market.oceanprotocol.com/publish/1) to get started with publishing and if you need more information feel free to ask for support in our dedicated [Discord channel](https://discord.gg/JK4rq7KBGh) or visit our [docs](https://docs.oceanprotocol.com/using-ocean-market/marketplace-publish-data-asset).
+Once the above is completed, take the transaction ID and head over to [Ocean Market](https://market.oceanprotocol.com/publish/1) to get started with publishing.
+If you need more information feel free to ask for support in our dedicated [Discord channel](https://discord.gg/JK4rq7KBGh) or visit our [docs](https://docs.oceanprotocol.com/using-ocean-market/marketplace-publish-data-asset).

 ## 2. Use Ocean Data NFTs via Ocean.py